 Can heartburn be serious?

-If you only have heartburn now and then, it's probably not serious.
+If you have heartburn only now and then, it’s probably not serious.
 However, if you have heartburn frequently, it can lead to esophagitis (an inflamed lining of the esophagus).
-If esophagitis becomes severe, your esophagus might narrow and you might have bleeding or trouble swallowing.
-If you get more than occasional heartburn, it may be a symptom of acid reflux disease, gastroesophageal reflux disease (GERD), an inflamed stomach lining (gastritis), hiatal hernia or peptic ulcer.
+If esophagitis becomes severe, your esophagus might narrow.
+This can cause bleeding or trouble swallowing.
+If you get more than occasional heartburn, it may be a symptom of something more serious.
+It could mean that you have:

-No. But sometimes pain in the chest may be mistaken for heartburn when it's really a sign of heart disease.
-If you have any of the symptoms in the box below, call your doctor.
+Sometimes pain in the chest may be mistaken for heartburn when it’s really a sign of heart disease.
+If you have any of the symptoms below, call your doctor.

 - You have trouble swallowing or pain when swallowing.